- Telephone: 01273 696955 extension 2341

 In addition, regular joint clinics are held with visiting London hospital specialists in cardiology, immunology, hepatology, endocrinology, late effects oncology, epilepsy, neurology, PKU and renal medicine.

 There are twice yearly joint clinics with a visiting consultant from Great Ormond Street Hospital.
-Additional follow-up is provided at the RACH.back to the top
+Additional follow-up is provided at the RACH.

 Cancer Treatment Services